 Cut the glare.
-Change the lighting around you to reduce glare on the computer screen.
-If a nearby window is casting glare on your screen, move the monitor and close the shades until the glare disappears.
-Ask your employer to install a dimmer switch for the overhead lights if they're too bright, or buy a desk lamp with a moveable shade that distributes light evenly over your desk.
-Putting a glare filter over the screen monitor also can help protect your eyes.
+Change the lighting around you to reduce the effect on your computer screen.
+If light from a nearby window casts a glare, move your monitor and close the shades.
+Ask your employer to install a dimmer switch for the overhead fixtures if they're too bright, or buy a desk lamp with a moveable shade that casts light evenly over your desk.
+You can also add a glare filter to your monitor.

 Rearrange your desk.
-Researchers find that the optimal position for your computer monitor is slightly below eye level, about 20 to 28 inches away from the face.
-At that position, you shouldn't have to stretch your neck or strain your eyes to see what's on the screen.
-Put a stand next to your computer monitor and place any printed materials you're working from on it.
-Then, you won't have to look up at the screen and back down at the desk while you type.
+The best position for your monitor is slightly below eye level, about 20 to 28 inches away from your face.
+You shouldn't have to stretch your neck or strain your eyes to see what's on the screen.
+Put a stand next to your monitor and place any printed materials you're working from on it.
+That way, you won't have to look up at the screen and back down at the desk while you type.

 Give your eyes a break.
-Look away from the screen every 20 minutes or so and either gaze out the window or scan the room for about 20 seconds to rest your eyes.
-Blink often to keep the eyes moist.
-If eyes are getting overly dry, try using lubricating eyedrops.
+Follow the 20-20-20 rule.
+Look away from the screen every 20 minutes or so and look at something around 20 feet away for about 20 seconds.
+Blink often to keep your eyes moist.
+If they feel dry, try some artificial tear eye drops.

-Tweak your computer settings.
-You don't have to live with the factory-installed settings on your computer if you're uncomfortable.
-Adjust the brightness, contrast, and font size until you find the best settings for your vision.
+Tweak your settings.
+You don't have to live with the factory-installed presets if you're uncomfortable.
+Adjust the brightness, contrast, and font size until you find what’s best for you.

-Visit your eye doctor regularly for an exam to ensure your prescriptions are adequate.
-Let the doctor know about any eyestrain or other problems you're experiencing at work.
-You may need glasses or contact lenses to correct your computer eye problems.
-The eye doctor will help determine whether you can just wear your regular glasses or if you need special computer glasses.
-These may contain a single or bifocal lens, or tinted lens material, which may help increase contrast perception and filter out glare and reflective light to reduce symptoms of eye strain.
+Visit your eye doctor regularly for exams and to keep your prescriptions up to date.
+Let them know about any problems you have.
+You may need glasses or contact lenses.
+They’ll decide if you can wear your regular glasses for computer work or if you need a special pair.
+They might prescribe a single or bifocal lens, or tinted lens material to boost contrast and filter out glare.